 The end result makes for tastier eats so it’s worth the extra step but if you can’t do it, your pot roast journey is not predetermined for failure.

-Following the roast braising, remove it quickly from the pan and give the veggies a quick sauté.
+Following the searing, remove it quickly from the pan and give the veggies a quick sauté.
 The veggies will pick up any fat flavors from the roast and add it to the gravy during the slow cooking in the oven.
 Then we have our magic sauce step.

 Coat the veggies with flour before adding the wine.
 The flour will thicken the sauce and by tossing it with the veggies first we won’t end up with any flour clumps in the sauce.
 Win win.
 For a gluten free option, substitute half the amount of flour with corn starch.